-Interventions may be run, by the teacher or teaching assistant (TA) in the classroom or shared area.
+Interventions may be run, by the teacher or teaching assistant (TA) in the classroom, shared area or intervention room.

-How are adaptations made to the curriculum and learning environment of children and young people with SEN?
+How are adaptations made to the curriculum and learning environment of children and young people with SEND?

 Class teachers plan lessons according to the specific needs of all groups of children in their class and will ensure that each child’s needs are met.
 Support staff, under the direction of the class teacher, can adapt planning to support the needs of a child where necessary.
 Specific resources and strategies will be used to support each child individually and in groups.
 Planning and teaching will be adapted, on a daily basis if needed, to meet a child’s learning needs.
 All teaching is based on building on what a child already knows and understands.
 Different ways of teaching are in place so that each child is fully involved in learning in class.
 This may involve using more practical learning, different resources, using technology or additional adult support.
 The class teacher will have carefully assessed each child’s progress informally and formally and will know where there are gaps in understanding or learning, they will decide when additional support is needed.